 Impaction can cause significant pain in the wisdom teeth, but the discomfort isn’t always limited to that area.
 Problems with your wisdom teeth may cause inflammation and tenderness across the entire side of your face.
 You might also begin to experience discomfort in your temporomandibular joint (TMJ), the joint that connects your lower jaw to the rest of your skull.

 The type of pain you might experience depends on the state of your wisdom teeth.
-If your wisdom teeth are pressing against your other teeth, you are more likely to suffer from aching and soreness.
+If they are pressing against your other teeth, you are more likely to suffer from aching and soreness.
 Or, if the teeth have developed significant decay or damage, it is possible that you will notice sharp, stabbing pain and dental sensitivity.

 As the wisdom teeth attempt to erupt from the gumline, they are likely to cause swelling and an increased risk of bleeding in the gums.
 Your jaw, glands in your neck and shoulders, and your face may also become swollen.
 If your upper wisdom teeth are struggling to erupt, they can even put pressure on your sinuses, leading to uncomfortable congestion that mimics a sinus infection.